ResByte/ResByte.github.io/_posts/2017-08-25-pytorch-tutorial.md

-Loss function can be defined now
+Loss function can be defined as

 ```python
 criterion = nn.CrossEntropyLoss().cuda()